Sibur

-SIBUR's production facilities are located in over 20 Russian regions and employ around 22,000 employees.
+SIBUR's production facilities are located in over 20 Russian regions and employ over 44,000 employees as the company indicates.
 The company's products are used in the chemical, fast-moving consumer goods, automotive, construction, energy and other industries in 80 countries worldwide.
 According to Forbes magazine's ranking of Russian companies by revenue for 2019, Sibur was the 13th-largest in Russia.

 The company has international presence: an office in Vienna, four offices in China, and an office in Istanbul.
 SIBUR has an extensive portfolio of clients in key regions for the company – Russia, Europe and China.

 As of today, SIBUR is a leading emerging markets petrochemical group and the largest petrochemical producer in the Russian market, according to IHS.

 SIBUR's newest petrochemicals facility ZapSibNeftekhim ranks in Top-5 largest petrochemicals projects in the world and is Europe's largest petrochemicals plant by capacity.

 The Group is currently working on a new project Amur Gas Chemical Complex, which is set to become the largest base polymer facility globally by capacity.